Galois connecting call-by-value and call-by-name: Order-enriched denotational semantics

+We define the basic categorical notions we need for the rest of the paper.
 We assume no knowledge of enriched category theory; instead we give the relevant order-enriched (specifically $\Poset$-enriched) definitions here.
-(We do however assume some basic ordinary category theory.) \begin{definition} A \emph{$\Poset$-category} $\C$ is an ordinary category, together with a partial order $\pleq$ on each hom-set $\C(X, Y)$, such that composition is monotone. \end{definition}
+(We do however assume some basic ordinary category theory.) \begin{defi} A \emph{$\Poset$-category} $\C$ is an ordinary category, together with a partial order $\pleq$ on each hom-set $\C(X, Y)$, such that composition is monotone. \end{defi}

 If $\C$ is a $\Poset$-category, we refer to the ordinary category as the \emph{underlying} ordinary category, and write $\ob{\C}$ for the class of objects.